daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 To do that, when you are adding the Web Component to the page you need:
 * If the page is a **Form**, set the mapping with the attribute of the entity;
-* If the page is a **Dashboard**, set the mapping with the list that have the required data.
+* If the page is a **Dashboard**, set the mapping with the list that has the required data.

 After the mapping is configured, the Web Component will receive the data as a parameter.
 To know how to use it, check the [_Available parameters_](#4-available-parameters) section.

 ## 4. Available parameters
-Each component can receive up to three parameters, depending on the mapping coniguration:
+Each component can receive up to three parameters, depending on the mapping configuration:
 * **context**: the current session information (the structure is represented [below](#context-structure));
 * **state**: all the data of the current Form or Dashboard, in the same structure of the [User Interface Behaviours](omnia3_modeler_uibehaviours.html#4-structure-of-the-class);
 * **value**: if the mapping is configured, has the value of the mapped element.